LamaAni/postgres-xl-helm/examples/deployments/with_password/README.md

 # Using secrets for password in pgxl

-The pgxl chart dose not apply the kubernetes secret, therefore we must first apply that.
+The pgxl chart does not apply the kubernetes secret, therefore we must first apply that.
 To apply the secret run:
 ```shell
 kubectl apply -f ./pwd_secret.yaml
 ```